Thatching - introduction

 - Thatching is a very sustainable method of roofing, and can make use of recycled, local and natural materials – which can also make it quite cost-effective.

 - Materials chosen have traditionally been available locally and were often the ‘waste’ product of other activities.
 This may no longer be the case due to changed farming methods and a lot of water reed coming from Turkey, eastern Europe and China.
-However, they do not require the use of scarce resources, quarrying or high levels of energy to produce, and their lightness means that they require less fuel for transportation.
+However, they don’t require the use of scarce resources, quarrying or high levels of energy to produce, and their lightness means that they require less fuel for transportation.

 - A well-laid traditional straw thatch can be expected to last 30 to 40 years (and reed 70 years).
 The old thatch is rarely removed and a top layer called ‘spar coating’ is added, which results in the thatch getting thicker with age, and accumulated depths of over 2 metres are not uncommon.
-It is estimated that 250 properties in southern England have base coats over 500 years old.
+It’s estimated that over 250 properties in southern England have base coats over 500 years old.
 This depth of thatch of course adds a lot of insulation to a property.

 - Thatch copes with unusual and irregular roof shapes easily as it does not need a perfect fit to be effective.